“It’s no one department’s responsibility to own the relationships. It’s everyone’s.”

 If this info isn’t accurate, you’ll waste your time calling no one!

 Bad data impacts more than just sales.
 When email lists aren’t properly maintained, marketing emails go to dead ends and bounce back.
-Your deliverability and sending reputation drop, and your organization can end up on blacklists.
+Your deliverability and sending reputation drop, and your organization can end up on blocklists.

 Your open rates, click-through rates, response rates, and sales will plummet – all because of bad customer information!